HamzzAR/Android-Studio-App/README.md

 # Android-Studio-App
-This is an app built in Android Studio using Java.
+This is a simple app built in Android Studio using Java.
+The app allows you find a certain percentage of a given number.